Programming in Scala, Third Edition

 by Martin Odersky, Lex Spoon, and Bill Venners

 This book is the authoritative tutorial on the Scala programming language, co-written by the language's designer, Martin Odersky.
-This second edition provides more than 100 pages of new material that covers new features in Scala 2.8, including:
+This third edition has been updated to cover new features up to and including Scala version 2.12, such as:

 Buy It Now